Nesøya, Nordland

 Nesøya is an island in Nordland county, Norway.
-The 14.5 km2 island is located on the border of the municipalities of Rødøy and Lurøylies to the west of the island Storselsøya.
+The 14.5 km2 island is located on the border of Rødøy Municipality and Lurøy Municipality.
+It lies to the west of the island Storselsøya.
 The 254 m tall Nordfjellet mountain is the highest point on the island.
 The Arctic Circle passes just south of the island.
 In 2016, there were 126 residents living on the island, which is only accessible by boat.